marcbourlon/TipTap/README.md

 * allow delegation, attaching to a parent element, with a filter to define which children it applies.
 As you would expect, it lets you attach the callback to a container in which elements will be added dynamically

-## Status
+# Dependencies
+The library currently relies on jQuery (or maybe replacement libs like Zepto.js, need to try) and Underscore (maybe replaceable by LoDash, but I need to try) to work.
+Dependency shouldn't be so hard to remove, and is defintely something I'd like to do in the near future.

+# Current status
 Currently, the library is usable, but is still missing few things, which doesn't make it suitable for immediate production use.
-However, it lets curious people to start playing with it and give feedback (mommy I'm scared!).
-Known missing
+However, it gives curious people (or people in the need for such a lib) the ability to start playing with it and give feedback (mommy I'm scared!).
+Known missing points:
-points:
 * cleaner/better coding, like using the Markus Gundersen's work-(strongly) inspired rotation-zoomer class as a plugin
 * making it more a module than a plugin (see Miller Medeiros' articles about this), and have jQuery pluginification as a plus (it's more or less done, but not great)
 * unit tests: I need to take a deep dive into this, and didn't have the time (courage?) to do it yet

-Consider this as a 0.4 release, not ready for production.
+Consider this as a something like a 0.4 release, not ready for production.

+# How to use
+## Simple gestures supported
+### Multi-pointers devices
+### Mono-pointers (mouse) fallbacks
+## Syntax for combining simultaneous gestures
+## Syntax for creating combos